Employee Benefit Plan and ERISA Audit Services Nationwide

 WHAT IS THE EMPLOYEE BENEFIT PLAN AUDIT QUALITY CENTER, AND WHY WAS IT ESTABLISHED?

-The Employee Benefit Plan Audit Quality Center is a firm-based voluntary membership center for firms that audit employee benefit plans, including pension, health, and welfare, and 401(k) plans subject to the Employee Retirement Income Security Act (ERISA) under the regulatory authority of the U.S. Department of Labor (DOL).
+The Employee Benefit Plan Audit Quality Center is a firm-based voluntary membership center for firms that audit employee benefit plans, including pension, health, and welfare, and 401(k) plans, subject to the Employee Retirement Income Security Act (ERISA) under the regulatory authority of the U.S. Department of Labor (DOL).

 The AICPA established the Center to help CPAs perform quality audits by providing resources and guidance to help them navigate the increased complexity of employee benefit plan auditing.